 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-Don’t you hate when you get to the airport, maybe you’re running a bit late, and then the line for security looks like this?
+Don’t you hate when you get to the airport, maybe you’re running a bit late, and then the line for security is out the door?

 I’ve never missed a plane because of a long security line, though that may just be a combination of not flying terribly often, and still being super paranoid about getting to the airport nice and early.